 1) Check whether your mic boom is not loose.
 Unplug your headset from your PS4 controller, then disconnect the mic boom by pulling it straight out of the headset and plug the mic boom back in.
 Then re-plug your headset into your PS4 controller again.

 2) Try your PS4 headset with a mic on another device to see if it works normally.
 For example, plug your headset into your mobile phone, make a phone call with your mic, and see if it works well.

 If your headset and microphone are working normally, skip to method 2.

 If your headset and microphone are not working well, it could be an issue with your mic boom, so you may need to replace it with a new mic boom.
 Or you can try this non-official but effective solution (this works for many users):

 1) Connect your PS4 headset with mic into the PS4 controller.

-2) Unplug your microphone halfway out from your controller, and plug it back.
-Repeat this more than twice until you hear a sound like buzz.
+2) Unplug your microphone halfway out from your controller, and plug it back in.
+Repeat this more than twice until you hear a sound like a buzz.

 3) Try your PS4 mic again to see if it works.

 If your microphone is not working when using it on a PC, you should update the audio driver to make sure there’s no problem communicating between the PC and the mic.
 There are two options to update your audio driver: manually and automatically.

 Manually update audio driver – You should go to the website of your mic manufacturer, find the correct and latest sound driver for your device, and install it on your computer.
 This requires time and computer skills.